 Dear Sirs,

-This Assignment Agreement, dated as of the _____ ] day of _________________, (the "Assignment Effective Date"), among Lehman Brothers Finance S.A. ("LBF" or "Assignee"), Enron North America Corp. ("ENA" or "Unchanged Party") and Merrill Lynch Pierce Fenner & Smith ("MLPFS" or "Assignee").
+This Assignment Agreement, dated as of the [13th] day of [November, 2000] (the "Assignment Effective Date"), among Lehman Brothers Finance S.A. ("LBF" or "Unchanged Party"), Enron North America Corp. ("ENA" or "Assignor") and Enron Corp. ("ENE" or "Assignee").

-WHEREAS ENA and MLPFS have entered into a transaction (the "Transaction"), the terms of which are identified in Exhibit I hereto;
+WHEREAS ENA and LBF have entered into a transaction (the "Transaction"), the terms of which are identified in Exhibit I hereto;

-WHEREAS MLFPS wishes, subject to the provisions hereof, to assign its rights and obligations under the Transaction to LBF and to be released from all further obligations thereunder;
+WHEREAS ENA wishes, subject to the provisions hereof, to assign its rights and obligations under the Transaction to ENE and to be released from all further obligations thereunder;

 NOW, THEREFORE, in consideration of the mutual premises and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the parties agree that: